dxw/playbook/playbook.md

 However, there are some things that we must keep private.

 - Our clients trust us to host content that is not public, like upcoming announcements and discussions made as part of formulating new policy.
 This is not our information to be open about, and it's very important to keep it confidential.
-- We also hold some personal data on and on behalf of our clients.
+- We also hold some personal data about and/or on behalf of our clients.
 We never share any of this data, including contact details.
+See also: [data protection](#data-protection).
 - We are sometimes sent documents that are [protectively marked](#protective-marking-scheme), and we have a protective marking scheme of our own.
 Information in these documents is confidential.

-### Time
-Our working hours are 10:00-18:00, Monday to Friday.
-Some people work different hours by arrangement.
-Anyone is free to do that as long as their hours of work don't make it hard for other people to get things done.
-For example, many people arrive earlier than 10:00 and leave earlier, which is generally fine.

-We have a short stand-up every morning, where we each tell the whole team about a single thing we will get done that day.
-The stand-up is at 10:00.
-If you miss the stand-up, then you are [late](#lateness).

-Most developers have maintenance responsibilities, which they do during [ticket time](#ticket-time).

-We do our very best to work to a [sustainable pace](#sustainable-pace).
-But sometimes, when we're approaching a firm deadline or a launch, or a client is having an emergency, we work longer hours than normal.
-From time to time, there's an emergency that means we have to work during unsociable hours to solve the problem.
-Neither of these happen very often, but they are a normal part of life at dxw.
+- Information about work that is currently being procured (whether we are bidding or not) and any other information that could damage the commercial interests of a client or supplier

+If you want to talk about something, and you're not sure if it's confidential, play it safe: ask a colleague.

 ### Changes to this document
 This playbook is a collaborative effort.
 If you spot something that's wrong, feel free to hop in and correct it.
 But remember that this playbook is the result of our conversations about how we should do things, not a substitute for one.
 So don't make changes unless they reflect our shared agreement about how things are going to be done.

 If you are making a substantial change (perhaps following a team conversation) please make it in a branch and submit a pull request.
 Then ask someone else who was in the conversation to review and merge it.
 When we review a pull request on the playbook, we check that it accurately captures the conversation, that it doesn't contain anything private, and that it's well written and free of typos, incorrect speelings and other minor errors.

 ## Building services
 ### Client experience